 Yet 10 of its 15 reports referred solely to Janusz Korwin-Mikke, a conservative politician who founded his own party (called "Korwin"), and who is not a member of any of the European Parliament's political groupings.
-Korwin-Mikke polled just over 3 percent in Poland's presidential election on May 10, 2015.96 As a non-aligned MEP, he is out of reach of all the main levers of influence in the legislature.
-Nevertheless, Sputnik published a commentary calling his election to the parliament in 2014 "the greatest sensation" of the poll, and said that the anti-EU protest movement to which he belongs in Poland is "one of the fastest growing parties in Poland, appealing to both young and old people."97
+Korwin-Mikke polled just over 3 percent in Poland's presidential election on May 10, 2015.111 As a nonaligned MEP, he is out of reach of all the main levers of influence in the legislature.
+Nevertheless, Sputnik published a commentary calling his election to the parliament in 2014 "the greatest sensation" of the poll, and said that the anti-EU protest movement to which he belongs in Poland is "one of the fastest growing parties in Poland, appealing to both young and old people."112 as opposing EU "totalitarianism," saying that the snipers who shot anti-government demonstrators in Kyiv during the protests of late 2013 and early 2014 were trained by the CIA in Poland; accusing the United States of wanting to start a war of aggression against Russia; saying that Russia should be Poland's ally against Ukrainian extremists; and claiming that only Russia can end the conflict in Syria.

-By contrast, Sputnik's coverage of rival presidential candidate and former rock star Pawel Kukiz who polled six times more votes than Korwin-Mikke-was limited to just two quotes: one from his Facebook page accusing the media of bias, the other from a TV interview lashing out at refugees from Syria.98
+By contrast, Sputnik's coverage of rival presidential candidate and former rock star Pawel Kukiz-who polled six times more votes than Korwin-Mikke-was limited to just two quotes: one from his Facebook page accusing the media of bias, the other from a TV interview lashing out at refugees from Syria.
+113

 The journalistic decision to give Korwin-Mikke such disproportionate coverage is striking.
 However, in terms of propaganda, its logic is clear.
-Over the past year, Sputnik has variously quoted Korwin-Mikke as opposing EU "totalitarianism," saying that the snipers who shot antigovernment demonstrators in Kyiv during the protests of late 2013 and early 2014 were trained by the CIA in Poland; accusing the United States of wanting to start a war of aggression against Russia; saying that Russia should be Poland's ally against Ukrainian extremists; and claiming that only Russia can end the conflict in Syria.
+Over the past year, Sputnik has variously quoted Korwin-Mikke

 Equally significantly, a number of these quotes were given directly either to Sputnik or to its sister Russian-language agency, RIA Novosti.
 This coverage did not include balancing quotes from other, mainstream sources, leaving Korwin-Mikke's quotes to stand unchallenged as assertions of an alleged truth.
-Sputnik has presumably used Korwin-Mikke as a regular source of anti-Western and pro-Russian quotes, despite his lack of political importance, precisely because his comments reflect the Kremlin's chosen narratives: and it has chosen not to balance his comments with other points of view because that would weaken its impact.
+Sputnik has presumably used Korwin-Mikke as a regular source of anti-Western and pro-Russian quotes, despite his lack of political importance, precisely because his comments reflect the Kremlin's chosen narratives; and it has chosen not to balance his comments with other points of view because that would weaken its impact.

-Sputnik's Polish-language wire gives Korwin-Mikke similar exposure, quoting him 15 times in the past 12 months, on issues including U.S. hostility to Russia and Ukrainian hostility to Poland.99 One particularly striking piece reported on a petition to Ukraine demanding that it investigate the detention of "political prisoners," which Korwin-Mikke had signed.
-100
+Sputnik's Polish-language wire gives Korwin-Mikke similar exposure, quoting him 15 times in the past 12 months, on issues including U.S. hostility to Russia and Ukrainian hostility to Poland.
+114 One particularly striking piece reported on a petition to Ukraine demandingthatitinvestigatethedetentionof"political prisoners," which Korwin-Mikke had signed.115

-His co-signatories on that occasion included the late Czech Communist MEP Miloslav Ransdorf: another go-to source of anti-Western quotes for Sputnik.
+His co-signatories on that occasion included the late Czech Communist MEP Miloslav Ransdorf: another go-to source of anti-Western guotes for Sputnik.
 Over four months in 2015, this politician was quoted six times by Sputnik's English service, three times in the shape of interviews given directly to the wire.
 His comments included a claim that NATO has lost its reason for existence, criticism of the EU's response to the refugee crisis, accusations that the Ukrainian government is undemocratic, and the claim that Europeans are "useful idiots" used by the United States for its own ends.